d-ries/linux-essentials/05_filecontents/02_lab.md

 We can save the file using the keyboard combination `ctrl + o`.
 It will prompt to confirm the path to the file(name).
 If you press enter the file contents will be saved.

-Make sure to check if the contents is correctly saved by using the `cat linuscraft/todo` command.
-If we want to only check the last couple of lines we could also use the `tail linuscraft/todo` command.
+Make sure to check if the content is correctly saved by using the command `cat linuscraft/todo`.
+If we only want to check the last couple of lines we could also use the `tail linuscraft/todo` command.

 <i class="fa-solid fa-pencil"></i> Wan't a challenge?
 Try using the editor `vi` or `vim` to insert the text.
 This is a special and popular text editor which has a command and insert mode.
-More information about this editor can be found [here](https://linuxfoundation.org/blog/classic-sysadmin-vim-101-a-beginners-guide-to-vim/).
+More information about this editor which you have to read first can be found [here](https://linuxfoundation.org/blog/classic-sysadmin-vim-101-a-beginners-guide-to-vim/).

 The command above uses a relative path to the existing `todo` file.

-We can also use nano to create new files as follows:
+We can also use nano to create new files by specifying a filename that not yet exists:
 ```bash
 student@linux-ess:~/linuscraft$ nano playerinfo/dries.txt
 ```